FREE STANDARD SHIPPING WORLDWIDE!

 During a lateral ankle sprain the anterior talofibular ligament ruptures first as the limit of STJ ROM is reached, allowing the fibula to slide posteriorly, releasing the leg to externally rotate.
 As Rotation progresses, the calcaneofibular ligament is stressed and is the next to rupture.
 As this happens the loading appears to shift to the medial dorsal talus.
 This observation is consistent with the findings of Bruns and Rosenback (40) who demonstrated pressure increases on the medial talar border at a similar stage of ligament dissection.
 Along with other researchers (41,42,43) they have related the incidence of posteromedial osteochondral lesions to a history of lateral ankle sprains.
 Glick et al (24) however have demonstrated radiographically the inability of rigid tape to hold the talus within the ankle mortis for any time longer than 20 minutes and was in fact probably effective for less.
 Larsen (55) after similar findings had good reason to doubt the validity of ankle taping as a prophylaxis for chronically unstable ankles.

-The obliquity of the ankle and
+Figure 1 The obliquity of the ankle and the subtalar axes

-(b) Lateral view (c) Top view
+(a) Anterior view(b) Lateral view (c) Top view

 The shape of the articular surfaces is particularly important to the evaluation of components of joint motion.
 Ligaments guide and check excessive joint motion with fibre direction determining what motions are guided and limited (33).
 The ligaments which stabilise the ankle consist of the strong medial ligament, and the 3 bands of the lateral ligament.
 Together with the lateral malleolus they provide lateral stability to the ankle joint and stabilise the talus within the ankle mortise (34) (figure 1b and 2 b).